 News Item dated 2nd August 2017

-Appointments: early morning, evenings and weekends
+Improving access: we have appointments available early morning, evenings and weekends

 Bell Surgery Talks - a great initiative and very well received